 Selection Criteria: Participation is open to all citizens of Nassau County.
 Leadership Nassau will target individuals with diverse geographical and social –economic backgrounds and seek a racial, gender and age mix reflective of the population at large.
 The recruitment process ensures a group selection representative of local business and professionals, education, labor, social services and government.
 Since the selection process is highly competitive with a limited number of participants, applicants are encouraged to reapply to subsequent programs if not initially accepted.

-Participation Responsibilities: Leadership Nassau consists of a two-day Opening Retreat and a one-day Closing Session.
+Participation Responsibilities: Leadership Nassau consists of an Opening Retreat, Closing Session, and eight program days.
 Programs are scheduled monthly beginning in September and ending in May.
 Attendance at all sessions is expected.
 Participation at the Opening and Closing Sessions is mandatory.
 Involvement in Leadership Nassau does not end upon completion of the program.
 As part of an Alumni organization, graduates of Leadership Nassau are expected to assume active roles in local organizations and contribute to future Leadership Nassau programs.

 Enhancement of consensus and communication skills